MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 Similarly to the proposed solution example, `generateExpensiveImageBlob` and `generateExpensiveHTMLBlob` return a [Blob](https://w3c.github.io/FileAPI/#blob-section) that should have the content that will be written to the clipboard and its type.

-The disadvantage of the latter approach is that it adds overhead to the web author, as it is a new function for them to learn. **As a result, we think that adding a new argument to the `ClipboardItem` constructor is the preferred solution.**
+The disadvantage of the latter approach is that it adds overhead to the web author, as it is a new function for them to learn.

 ## Privacy and Security Considerations